rallgaier99/spotify-recommendation-system/README.md

 # spotify-recommendation-system

+This github repo does not contain the million song csv file that we pull the songs from.
+Please contact me for more information

 Description:

 Our package is a locally hosted webapp that leverages the strength of the Spotify API and the d3 Javascript plugin to provide a unique music recommendation experience.
 Users will be able to login to Spotify as a group and view the attributes of their music taste.
 Once everyone is authenticated, users can receive a recommendation that is tailor-made to the overall tastes of the group, ensuring that everyone can enjoy the playlist together.